 Donations can be made to Ocean of Love.

 Broadcast Electronics Plans HD Radio Town Hall Webinar

 Quincy, IL Nov 6, 2008 - Broadcast Electronics will host an HD Radio Town Hall webinar on Nov.
 19 to cover recent advances in digital radios, revenue and technology.
 Deb Huttenburg, vice president of business development and marketing for Broadcast Electronics, will host the 90-minute webinar.

 Scheduled presenters include:

+- Michael Cooney, vice president and chief technology officer for Beasley Broadcast, who will discuss his company's HD Radio initiative.
 The HD Radio Town Hall will be held online from 2:30 to 4 p.m.
 ET.
 The webinar is free with advance registration at www.bdcast.com/bulletins/townhall.